-- d) Sentinel-1 GRD images: These are Sentinel-1 Radar Ground Range Detected (GRD) dual polarisation (VV/VH) images for the period of January till September 2019, covering the main land masses of England.
-These can be downloaded from the Copernicus Open Access Hub or the Alaska Satellite Data Facility. - e) Sentinel-2 Level1C images: These are Sentinel-2 Optical images for the period of March till June 2019.
+- d) Sentinel-1 GRD images: These are Sentinel-1 Radar Ground Range Detected (GRD) dual polarisation (VV, VH) images for the period of January till September 2020, covering the main land masses of England.
+These can be downloaded from the Copernicus Open Access Hub or the Alaska Satellite Data Facility. - e) Sentinel-2 Level2A images: These are a collection of Sentinel-2 RGBNIR images, mosaiced to a cloud-free product for the period of March till June 2020.
 These can be downloaded from the Copernicus Open Access Hub.